 Sustainability is a big word today, we hear the word sustainable being used all the time and in many ways.
 For me the best short question about sustainability was asked at the first Victoria, Living Futures Conference: “What if we lived here as if we planned to stay?”
 Many of us are living today as if we have another planet to move to when business has wasted the one we have.
 However a local movement to change this is growing all over the globe.
 People see the need for sustainability.
 Please think about how you want to live, is it in a healthy safe home, or in a home full of drycleaning chemicals, volatile organic compounds and toxic offgassing?

 - Does the result of the planning process produce something that is made locally, minimizing transportation needs and energy consumption?
-Simple choices can have results that affect our planet and our own backyard.

 - Can we design with materials that are made with renewable resources?
-If what we use to achieve our goals is finite and expendable, then what consequences can we imagine for future generations?

 - When we need to extract raw materials, can we do so responsibly without impairing wildlife habitat, or degrading the natural environment in irrevocable ways?
 Is the water still fresh and clean; are those resources which we feel we need, truly sustainable?